bstan218/TriLink/README.md

 - Ensure there are 3 dummy atoms representing the ligand connection atoms.
 - Dummy atoms must be the last three atoms in the file.
 - In order to ensure consistent assembly across all template files, the order in which the 3 dummy atoms are listed is important.
 The first listed dummy atom should be on the same side of each template.

+## Ligand Directory
+Every ligand needs to be from the ReaLigands database OR be in the exact same format as these ligands, with charge and connection atoms documented in the same way.
+Don't have multiple levels of directory nesting.